 (C) Using oil mist collectors to remove droplets of used oil from in-plant air to make plant air suitable for continued recirculation.
 As clarified under today's rule, the act of removing used oil from ambient air in the workplace is not subject to the used oil processor standards.
 At manufacturing facilities, droplets of used oil from machining operations are often dispersed into in-plant air.
 Oil mist collectors physically remove the small droplets of oil present in the ambient air.
-This activity is not subject to the used oil processing standards because it is intended primarily to make plant air suitable for continued recirculation and not to produce products from used oil or to make it more amenable for the production of used oil derived products.
+This activity is not subject to the used oil processing standards because it is intended primarily to make plant air suitable for continued recirculation and not to produce products.
 However, the oil removed from oil mist collectors is subject to the used oil generator standards.